- Bridging-the-Gap Awards

 The Rosenman Institute

-Our mission is to drive medical device innovation and education at UCSF and improve patient care by helping entrepreneurs develop technologies from concept to commercialization.
+Our mission is to drive medical device innovation and education and improve patient care by helping entrepreneurs develop technologies from concept to commercialization.

 The Department of Surgery identified the need for their department to access programs and facilities that would allow companies to spin off based on ideas from their entrepreneurial surgeons.
 Additionally, an efficient program for startup creation would benefit their current collaboration with trainees from the Department of Bioengineering and Therapeutic Sciences (BTS).